O! How transformational is she?

 Credibility is the quality or capability to elicit belief, trust and confidence from others.
 It is what is reflected when others find that you have a standing or serve as an authority on any issue.
 How do you feel when other people believe in you, trust in you, and are confident in you?

-Click for more on transformational leadership and to learn the five things that transformational leaders do differently.
+For more on transformational leadership, click here learn the five things that transformational leaders do differently.

 I want to be like Oprah – naturally exhibiting the key leadership competencies.